Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce 9600 GT 512MB should perform a lot faster than the GeForce GT 430 in general. (explain)
+Memory BandwidthAs far as performance goes, the GeForce 9600 GT 512MB should in theory be a lot superior to the GeForce GT 430 overall. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison